 A copyright is the only type of intellectual property protection that is acquired automatically whenever source code is written or a program is compiled.

-Sometimes, a company decides to release parts of a product’s source code as open source data; other times, they maintain all of it as a trade secret.
+Sometimes, a company decides to release parts of a product’s source code as open-source code; other times, they maintain all of it as a trade secret.
 Either way, copyright protection can be applied to all code.
-As a part of the copyright application process, you as the owner of the product are able to designate certain parts of source code as your company’s trade secrets, whereas other parts can be available within open source libraries.
+As part of the copyright application process, you as the owner of the product are able to designate certain parts of source code as your company’s trade secrets, whereas other parts you can make available within open-source libraries.

-If you want to find out how you can file copyright registrations for your source code, check out copyright registration for computer programs guidelines.
+If you want to find out how you can file a copyright registration for your source code, check out these guidelines from the United States Copyright Office on copyright registration for computer programs.

 A trade secret is a very wide notion that encompasses anything from a new, more efficient way to run your business to a unique app architecture.

-The easiest way to protect your trade secrets is to sign a non-disclosure agreement.
-A well-drafted NDA or confidentiality agreement will mean that you don’t have to worry about entrusting information about your project to a team of developers.
-Compared to the protection you can achieve by utility patents, trade secrets are cheaper and do not have expiration dates.
+The easiest way to protect your trade secrets (as well as ideas, procedures, methods, systems, processes, concepts, principles, discoveries) is to sign a non-disclosure agreement with your software development partner.
+A well-drafted NDA or confidentiality agreement means that you don’t have to worry about entrusting information about your project to a team of developers.
+Trade secrets are cheaper than utility patents and do not have expiration dates.

 How does Yalantis protect your intellectual property?

-We always sign non-disclosure agreements.
-We either provide a customizable template or work with your lawyer to draft an agreement that is perfectly tailored to your business needs.
+We will sign an NDA at the request of our clients.
+We either provide a customizable NDA template or work with your lawyer to amend the agreement that is perfectly tailored to your business needs.

-At Yalantis we provide our clients with an NDA template that can be adjusted based on their individual needs and requirements.
-NDA agreements can be signed at the very initial stage of cooperation, which means that you don’t have to worry about disclosing any technical details to us before we are bound legally to keep all this information strictly confidential.
+An NDA can be signed at the very initial stage of cooperation.
+This means you don’t have to worry about disclosing any technical details and commercial information as we’re legally bound to keep all this information strictly confidential.